 Derived tables is a powerful feature that allows transforming data in a non-linear way.
 When one table is derived from another (source) table it replicates the final result of the latter.
 So if the source table changes, the derived table changes automatically.
-In everything else derived tables is just a regular table and can further be modified using various transformations.
+In everything else derived tables is just a regular table and can further be modified using various actions.

-Since you can derive any number of tables from a table, and then keep transforming every derived table in its own way, you can create non-linear transformation chains.
+Since you can derive any number of tables from a table, and then keep transforming every derived table in its own way, you can create non-linear action chains.
 For instance, you can produce two derived tables from a table, transform each of them in its own way and then append or merge them back into one table.

 Derived tables can be calculated conditionally which allows designing conditionally branched workflows.
 For instance, if a certain data quality check failed, send and email with bad records attached.

 Exporting data is performed using export actions.
 They can be inserted at any point of workflow.
 Export actions do not modify tables, they just export them into specified file format or external system.
 Therefore the output of an export action is always exactly the same as the input.

 As of version 4.0 EasyMorh can export into the following data formats and systems: